blairshevlin/singleTrialPilot/README.md

-Pilot Code for jsPsych Experiment
+Code for jsPsych Experiment 1: Speed-Accuracy Trade-Off in the Lexical Decision Task and Risky Choice